-I am seeking a second term on the Eugene City Council because I have a number of priorities still left unfinished.
-I am proud of the significant contributions I have made in my first term representing Ward 7.
-These include passing a paid sick leave ordinance, launching the successful Rest Stop and Dawn to Dusk programs providing emergency and temporary shelter to the homeless, and adopting Vision Zero to guide our city's transportation efforts with the goal of no fatalities on our streets.
+As our county grapples with the lack of leadership in our federal government, I am proud to serve on the Eugene City Council and contribute to guiding the future of our community at the local level.
+In my first term on city council I played key roles in our city passing a paid sick leave ordinance, launching the successful Rest Stop and Dawn to Dusk programs that provide emergency and temporary shelter to the homeless, and adopting Vision Zero to guide our city's transportation efforts with the goal of no fatalities on our streets.
 I believe these policies and programs will continue to benefit Eugene long into the future.

-I am motivated to stay engaged on the city council in order to make sure my work on homelessness and traffic safety continue to make progress.
-In addition, I am committed to finding a way to ensure that undeveloped parks in Ward 7 getting the funding needed to become fully developed, and increase parks maintenance throughout the city.
-Traffic safety, the impacts of homelessness and improving our parks are common concerns among my constituents as well as from residents through out the city.
-I am committed to continuing to work on these issues and make them a priority for my second term.
+I remain committed to finding ways to ensure that undeveloped parks in Ward 7 receive the funding needed to become fully developed, and to increase parks maintenance activity throughout the city.
+Traffic safety, the impacts of homelessness and improving our parks are common concerns among my constituents as well as for residents through out the city.
+These issues remain a priority for me going forward.

-I will strive to bring the issues of equity and inclusion to the forefront of all of my work on the city council.
+I will continue to be a leader on issues of equity and inclusion and seek ways to ensure all members of our community have a chance to participate in decisions affecting them.
 Transportation access and safety are especially important in neighborhoods with limited options.
 Parks and open space provide important health and social benefits especially needed in under-served communities.
 Policies that provide support and relief for those struggling to make ends meet can mean the difference between staying in one's home and being on the street.
 Equity is a lens through which I will view our city's budget priorities as well.

-I have been inspired over the past three years by the dedication and commitment of my fellow councilors and the many volunteers who serve on city commissions and in other ways.
-The citizens of Eugene care deeply about their city.
+I have been inspired over the past five years by the dedication and commitment of my fellow councilors and the many volunteers who serve on city commissions and in other ways.
+The citizens of Eugene care deeply about their city and it shows in the many ways in which they step up to serve and make a difference.
+I am especially pleased to be serving on a city council that has gender parity for the first time in our city's history as well as a woman serving as mayor.
 It is an honor to serve on this council and represent the residents of Ward 7.
-I look forward to continuing my service for another four years.
-I thank you for your support.